 Your final cost of goods sold(COGS) can be calculated thus-

 Beginning inventory + Purchases= Total cost of beginning Inventory

 The total cost of Beginning inventory- Cost of ending inventory= Cost of Goods Sold

 In the periodic inventory, your COGS is the parameter which will tell you how efficiently you manage your inventory.

-- Hassle-free- periodic inventory requires physical inventory counts after a specific interval of time.
-This makes it less complicated than perpetual inventory system where inventory needs to be tracked with every sale.
+- Hassle-free- periodic inventory system requires physical inventory counts after a specific interval of time.
+Considering periodic inventory system vs perpetual inventory system, the latter is more complicated where inventory needs to be tracked with every sale.
 The periodic inventory system is less time consuming this way.

 - Less expensive- unlike the perpetual inventory system, businesses do not have to invest in specialized software for inventory counting in the periodic system.

-- No additional training for employees- since an automated software isn’t required, businesses with periodic inventory system don’t need to focus on employee training.
+- No additional training for employees- since a perpetual inventory software isn’t required, businesses with periodic inventory system don’t need to focus on employee training.